Jeremi360/PyFox/README.md

 If you won to compile/run this you will need:

 - [python version 3.x][2]
-- Gtk(3.10 or higher) and Webkit from gi repository
+- Gtk(3.12 or higher) and Webkit from gi repository:
+	- Linux see your dist repo
+	- Windows download [from hear][3]

 - My [Grabbo lib][4]
-- Granite Lib from gi repository

 To run just double click on main.py in corwbar folder.